WojciechGalant1/Company-Workwear-Management-System/README.md

 - **Component-based Architecture** for UI elements
 - **Event-driven Communication** between modules
 - **Asynchronous Processing** with Fetch API and Promises

-## 📝 Development Notes
+> **Note**

-- Optimized for performance in PHP 5.3+ environments
+> Optimized for performance in PHP 5.3 environments due to infrastructure constraints at the time of development
-- Mobile-responsive interface
-- Clean, maintainable codebase with consistent coding conventions
-- Comprehensive documentation

-## 📘 Functional Modules
+##  Functional Modules

 ### Order Management
 - Add new clothing products with barcode, name, size, quantity, and minimum quantity